-As the area of standardisation gains a higher profile internationally, a number of further studies have reviewed its benefits.
+As the area of standardisation gains a higher profile internationally, two further studies have reviewed its benefits.
 Peter Swann (2000) considered the economics of standardisation for the British Department of Trade and Industry.
 The findings of his in-depth research include the following: